 Fermented black beans (dòu chǐ in Mandarin or dau6si6 in Cantonese, 豆豉) are made from black soybeans that have been fermented with salt.
 The result is not a sauce or paste, like many of the fermented bean pastes we’ve also covered in our glossary (those pastes are also usually made with yellow soybeans, not black), but individual salted beans that are slightly soft in texture, mostly dry, and still in a light coating of salt.

-They’re used quite often in Cantonese cuisine in particular, as well Sichuan cuisine (some versions of Mapo Tofu include fermented black beans, for example, as well as some versions of Sichuan Twice Cooked Pork).
+They’re used quite often in Cantonese cuisine in particular, as well Sichuan cuisine (some versions of Mapo Tofu include fermented black beans, for example, like our Vegan Mapo Tofu.
+You may also find fermented black beans in some versions of Sichuan Twice Cooked Pork).

 Hunan dishes also feature them, like our Hunan Pork & Tofu.
 They are also a key ingredient in one of our favorite chili sauce condiments, Lao Gan Ma Chili Oil with Black Beans, offering a savory, salty bite to the sauce.

-Before use, they can be rinsed a couple times in water to clean them and also remove excess salt, though this is not strictly necessary.
-If you decide not to rinse them, just take note of their saltiness and adjust the amounts of any other salty ingredients (salt, soy sauce, oyster sauce, etc.) accordingly.
+Before use, they can be rinsed a couple times in water to clean them and remove excess salt.
+However, this is not strictly necessary, and some say that you can lose flavor and pungency by rinsing them.
+If you decide not to rinse before using, take note of their saltiness.
+Then adjust the amounts of any other salty ingredients (salt, soy sauce, oyster sauce, etc.) accordingly.

 Buying & Storing

-Fermented black beans are incredibly affordable, and might offer the biggest flavor punch for the price of any condiment in the Chinese market.
+Fermented black beans are incredibly affordable.
+They might offer the biggest flavor punch for the price of any condiment in the Chinese market.
 A one-pound (450g) package costs around $2.
 We have been using the brand pictured below for a long time and are quite happy with it.

 For those of you stranded in a no-Asian-grocery zone, however, our search on Amazon yielded some decent results, though they can be more expensive than what you’d find in an Asian grocery store.